cyclus/cyclus.github.com/source/arche/tutorial/toolkit.rst

     **before** the DRE (during the Tick).
 Yellow arrows occur during the DRE.
 Brown arrows occur **after** the DRE (during the Tock).

-Connecting Buffers and Policies
+Connect Buffers and Policies
 ++++++++++++++++++++++++++++++++

-In order to utilize policies, they must be connected to their respective buffers.
+In order for policies to be utilized, they must be connected to their respective buffers.
 The storage facility would like them always connected; accordingly, that operation should happen whenever the facility enters a simulation.
 The kernel will let agents know that they are entering a simulation via the